Bus42/Bus42/README.md

 ### My favorite Linux distros:

 * Fedora (RHEL) with KDE Plasma Desktop - My daily driver.
 Beautiful, powerful, and easy to use.
 No wonder Linus uses it.
-* Ubuntu Budgie - Highly customizable and easy to use with some really nice quality of life features
+* Ubuntu Budgie - Highly customizable and easy to use with some really nice quality of life features.
-* Garuda KDE Dr460nized (Arch) - The OS made for Linux Gamers
+* Garuda KDE Dr460nized (Arch) - The OS made for Linux Gamers.
-* Manjaro (Arch) Gnome - Highly polished and easy to use Arch distro
+* Manjaro (Arch) Gnome - Highly polished and easy to use Arch distro.
-* PeppermintOS (Debian) - super lightweight, yet powerful and fully featured.
+* PeppermintOS (Debian) - Super lightweight, yet powerful and fully featured.
 I run this on one of my decade+ old computers, of which I have a few - can't seem to get rid of them.

 ## Some of my favorite resources for learning about web development
 <hr/>